s-shaligram/Mental-health-care/README.md

 10. "MindReminder: Users can keep track of water, medicine, etc."
 11. "SleepEase: Users will be able to track sleep for better mental health."
 12. "SatisfyMind: Users can track self-satisfaction and mental wellness progress."
-13. "AngerEase: Funny Game for anger management."
+13. "Users can  Game for anger management."
 14. "MindGoal: Users can set and analyze your mental health goals."
 15. "MindTime: Users can track screen time."
 16. "MindSafe: Users can store emergency contacts for immediate mental health assessment."